Guide to Dog Insurance

 When you shop for dog insurance, weigh out the various features available for your dog’s coverage plan.
 You might start by considering your dog’s breed.
 For instance, certain breeds tend to have back problems or they face hip dysplasia later in life.
 If you have other pertinent genetic information on your pet, you can take that into consideration, as well.
 Once you have all of the information on your dog, you can assess the features you most need from a dog insurance policy.

-This is a big feature to consider.
-If you are paying premiums for a plan that covers many aspects of wellness and preventative care, such as regular vet visits, diagnostic procedures, and even alternative treatments you might be more likely to avail them to your dog.
+Routine, or wellness care, is a big feature to consider.
+If you are paying premiums for a plan that covers many aspects of wellness and preventative care, such as regular vet visits, diagnostic procedures, and even alternative treatments you might be more likely to get them for your dog.
 However, dog insurance policies that cover wellness procedures are likely to be more expensive.
 You will need to assess whether such preventative measures will pay off down the road in terms of early disease detection and overall fitness.
-Types of routine care that your policy might cover include, but are not limited to:
+Here are some of the things you may get covered in a wellness add-on:

 Here’s a look at some of the popular dog insurance companies and what they offer: